-Incorrect handling of the magnet system by not approved persons may result in significant bodily injury and property damage.
+Incorrect handling of the magnet system by not approved persons may result in

 - Work must only be carried out by approved persons with applicable qualifications.
 The necessary qualifications are specified in the beginning of the relevant chapter. - In case of doubt, contact Bruker Service.
 For contact information see page 7 of this document.